Asynchronous Requests

 Enable "Asynchronous requests"

-Optional Setting up a webhook (POST or GET)
+[Optional] Setting up a webhook (POST or GET)

 This is where you will get notified on the status of your future requests

-Sending a SERP API async request
+Sending an async request

 The request syntax is slightly different from that of synchronous requests and requires an API token for authentication.
 See a basic example below (for more request parameters see below):